Starting a business in Thailand: your gateway to ASEAN and beyond

 Typical timeline stages and estimated durations

-Most Thai banks require at least one director to be there in person and often require them to also be authorized to reside and work before accepting their appointment as authorized bank signatory.
+Most Thai banks require at least one director to be there in person and often require them to also be authorised to reside and work before accepting their appointment as authorized bank signatory.

 While providing these estimated timelines, we place a strong emphasis on consistent communication and proactive management throughout the incorporation process.
 Our experts can provide support and address the legal and regulatory requirements relevant to your entity formation.